google-labs-code/jules-awesome-list/README.md

 - `// Add print statements to trace the execution flow of this Python script...`
   <sub>For debugging complex Python scripts or understanding unexpected behavior.</sub>

+- `// Optimize this code for better performance and lower resource usage`
+  <sub>Identifies bottlenecks and suggests improvements for CPU, memory, or I/O-bound operations.</sub>

 ## Documentation